 The food tour will start in Bucharest: we will meet you in at the airport, and then transfer to your hotel.
 Depending on your arrival time, we will start the program on the same day or, if you arrive late, the program will start the next day.

-For Bucharest, we thought at a mix of sightseeing with culinary experiences.
+For Bucharest, we thought of a mix of sightseeing with culinary experiences.
 On the Bucharest part of our Romania food tour, we will see the main landmarks of the city, including Parliament Palace and the old town.
 In the old town, we will have a walking tour, where we will get to know one of the characteristics of the Romanian spirit: a unique blend of Western with Oriental civilisation.
-We will see elegant buildings from la Belle Epoque period, next to small orthodox churches or art deco constructions.
+We will see elegant buildings from the la Belle Epoque period, next to small orthodox churches or art deco constructions.
 We can stroll in Cismigiu Park, or in the evening we can admire the fountains light show in Unirii Square.

 In terms of culinary experiences, we propose you 3 types of Romanian restaurants: an old bier house, a masterpiece of Romanian architecture and an innovative culinary concept of the new Romanian cuisine